-The smell can be overpowering for some, and the steam can blind you at times, but it spite of that, thermal exerts its own special pull.
+The smell can be overpowering (for those who don't like the smell of sulphur), and the steam can blind you at times, but in spite of that, thermal exerts its own special pull.
 I live here and never tire of it.

 The full trail is about 51km (31.6mi) in length beginning at Rotorua's Government Gardens and finishing further south at Waikite Hot Pools.